evacchi/scribbles/kogito-quarkus-scaffolding.md

 ## Why Generating Source Code

 A common question is why we decided to generate **source code** instead of bytecode.
-There are several answers.
+There are at least two answers.

 ### Typed APIs and Executable Model